jesse-viola/Starter_Template_Fastapi_Angular_Docker_Compose/README.md

 The Angular frontend will be accessible at: http://localhost:4200

-You can access the FastAPI backend at: http://localhost:8000
+You can access the backend at: http://localhost:8000